 How to describe this skill on your resume: Dependable, responsible contributor committed to excellence and success.

-Employers want employees who will have a strong devotion to the company, even at times when the company is not necessarily loyal to its employees.
+Employers want employees who will have a strong devotion to the company (even when the company is not necessarily loyal to its employees).

 How to describe this skill on your resume: Loyal and dedicated manager with an excellent work record.

-The jobseekers who get hired and the employees who get promoted are the ones with drive and passion and who demonstrate this enthusiasm through their words and actions.
+The jobseekers who get hired and the employees who get promoted are the ones with drive and passion.
+They demonstrate this enthusiasm through their words and actions.

 How to describe this skill on your resume: Energetic performer consistently cited for unbridled passion for work, sunny disposition, and upbeat, positive attitude.

 Self-confidence is very important to landing a job.
 Look at it this way: if you don’t believe in yourself, in your unique mix of skills, education, and abilities, why should a prospective employer?
 Be confident in yourself and what you can offer employers.

 The best news is that once you understand the unique skills and characteristics that most employers seek, you can tailor your job-search communication — your resume, cover letter and elevator pitch — to showcase how well your background aligns with common employer requirements.